AdrianVollmer/tlseraser/README.md

 ```

 Now change your GID with `sg tlseraser`, make sure everything is right with
-`id`, start TLSEraser and run the process you want to examine.
+`id` and that TLSEraser is running, and start the process you want to examine.

 ### Intercepting forwarded traffic